MohamadSharafeddine/MohamadSharafeddine/README.md

 * 🌍  I'm based in Beirut, Lebanon.
 * ✉️  You can contact me at [mhsharafeddine@gmail.com](mailto:mhsharafeddine@gmail.com)
-* 🧠  I'm learning fundamental Computer Science topics that every Software Engineer should be familiar with.
+* 🧠  I'm currently learning fundamental Computer Science topics that every Software Engineer should be familiar with at SE Factory.
 These topics include Algorithms and Data Structures, Complexity Analysis, Object-Oriented Programming, and an Introduction to Relational Databases.

 ### Skills